 The amendments provide relief to lessees from applying IFRS 16 guidance on lease modification accounting for rent concessions arising as a direct consequence of the Covid-19 pandemic.
 As a practical expedient, a lessee may elect not to assess whether a Covid-19 related rent concession from a lessor is a lease modification.
 A lessee that makes this election accounts for any change in lease payments resulting from the Covid-19 related rent concession the same way it would account for the change under IFRS 16, if the change were not a lease modification.
-The amendment was intended to apply until 30 June 2021, but as the impact of the Covid19 pandemic continued, on 31 March 2021, the IASB extended the period of application of the practical expedient to 30 June 2022.
+The amendment was intended to apply until 30 June 2021, but as the impact of the Covid-19 pandemic continued, on 31 March 2021, the IASB extended the period of application of the practical expedient to 30 June 2022.
 The amendment applies to annual reporting periods beginning on or after 1 April 2021.
-However, the Company has not received Covid19related rent concessions in the current year statements of the Company.
+However, the Company has not received Covid-19-related rent concessions in the current year and these amendments had no impact on the financial statements of the Company.

-Interest Rate Benchmark Reform - Phase 2: Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16.
+Interest Rate Benchmark Reform - Phase 2: Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16